 I think that in the future with any angel investments, I have to know the team really well.
 They have to have a stellar track record, and I have to have some meaningful way to play a role.

 Well, 2019 has been an amazing year in spite of these financial challenges.
-I learned from them and it should only serve me better in this next decade.
+I learned from them and it should only serve me better in the next decade.

 In the next post, I’ll share the best decisions I made in 2019.

-By the way, you may or may not be one of the thousands of physicians who follow my blog on the regular, so if you haven’t already, be sure to subscribe to the email list for content to add to your investing toolbox.
+By the way, if you haven't already, be sure to subscribe to the email list for content to add to your investing toolbox.